nathanjsweet/RestComplete/readme.md

 ------------
 Installation
 ============
 In order to install you have to use npm as there is too much building that needs to take place to make it a "gitable" repo.
+A video tutorial going through the steps of building a rest service with RestComplete can be found [here](https://vimeo.com/52297886).

 	npm install restcomplete